 In its activities, TEO uses only the most innovative means and the most modern technological processes that meet all ecological standards and help reduce the negative impact on the environment.
-In 2011, the Company reduced fuel consumption by 11.4 per cent, electricity - 6.2 per cent, water - by 3.2 per cent and office paper usage by 1 per cent.
-More information about the Company's activities in environmental protection as well as other corporate social responsibility activities is provided in annually issued TEO Corporate Social Responsibility Reports.
+In 2013, the Company reduced consumption of electricity by 2.3 per cent (for administrative purposes - by 11.7 per cent), water - by 11 per cent and office paper usage - by 8.2 per cent.
+More information about the Company's activities in environmental protection as well as other corporate social responsibility activities is provided in annually issued Corporate Social Responsibility Reports.